Wanted: Deadly Salisbury shooting suspect sought

-SALISBURY, NC (QUEEN CITY NEWS) – Surveillance photos of a suspect who is being sought in a deadly Salisbury shooting were released Tuesday.
+SALISBURY, N.C.
+(QUEEN CITY NEWS) – Surveillance photos of a suspect who is being sought in a deadly Salisbury shooting were released on Tuesday.

 Officers responded to calls regarding gunshots around 9 p.m.
 Thursday, March 3, near Arlington Street and Freeland Drive.
-35-year-old Michael Connor Jr. was found in a parking lot suffering from gunshot wounds and was pronounced dead on the scene.
+Michael Connor Jr., 35, was found in a parking lot suffering from gunshot wounds and was pronounced dead at the scene.

-The suspect fled the scene and detectives later released surveillance photos of the suspect, who is still on the run.
+The suspect fled the scene and detectives later released surveillance photos, who is still on the run.

 Anyone with information is encouraged to contact officials at 704-638-5262.